 - 2 teaspoons white vinegar

-Place potatoes in large saucepan.
-Cover with cold water and salt with 2 teaspoons kosher salt.
-Bring to a boil and boil until just fork tender.
-Drain and allow to cool slightly.
+- Place the potatoes into a large saucepan and cover with cold tap water and season with 2 teaspoons of kosher salt.
+Bring the water to a rapid boil over medium-high heat and boil until the potatoes are just fork-tender, but not falling apart.

 - Drain the potatoes and then return the potatoes to the hot pan and gently toss the potatoes around in the pan, until any excess water has been evaporated from the potatoes.
 Spread the potatoes out onto a sheet pan to allow them to cool quickly.
 The potatoes just need to cool until slightly warm, not hot, to the touch.